 Well, NO, it's not.
 It is not just learning to pee at the convenience of your home and toiler; that is all that comes with toilet training.
 Kids need to hold pee for a short while, learn to use public restrooms, and you also need to start helping child pee outside sometimes.
-This article will help you understand the basics of helping child pee outside and all the associated things you need to know to do it.
+This SuperBottoms article will help you understand the basics of helping child pee outside and all the associated things you need to know to do it.

 Is It OK To Let Your Child Pee Outside

 Peeing is a very natural bodily need and process.
-Trying to control the urge to pee or hold pee in for a long time can lead to urinary tract infection and many other medical issues in kids.(1) When kids reach toddler age, they start to eat independently, keep themselves engaged in play, books, and nature, can pee on their own, and are off diapers – this is the most awaited phase for parents when they can freely start to go outside on family trips and enjoy the togetherness.
+Trying to control the urge to pee or hold pee in for a long time can lead to urinary tract infections and many other medical issues in kids.(1) When kids reach toddler age, they start to eat independently, keep themselves engaged in play, books, and nature, can pee on their own, and are off cloth diapers – this is the most awaited phase for parents when they can freely start to go outside on family trips and enjoy the togetherness.
 Peeing should not become a hindrance in it.
-As long as you follow good hygiene and kids are equipped to take control, it is OK to let your child pee outside, and with a little push and helping child pee outside, they can master this.
+As long as you follow good hygiene and kids are equipped to take control, it is OK to let your child pee outside, and with a little push and helping the child pee outside, they can master this.

 Talking About Peeing Outside